 I know, she said, but you don’t understand how things are today, Mom.
 It just feels wrong to expect the guy to pay.

-I thought of that conversation when I stumbled upon an article in last week’s Wall Street Journal.
+I thought of that conversation when I stumbled upon a 2018 article in the Wall Street Journal.
 In “Who Pays on a Date?
 That’s Still a Complicated Question,” Elizabeth Bernstein asks who should pick up the tab for a date in this postfeminist world of ours.
 “Is paying a sign of caring, or power?
 No one really knows anymore.”